-Of course big fat RA had to make a living somehow.
+Of course Alley had to make a living somehow.
 And since he was a foreign “friend of China”, the only thing he could do was produce propaganda materials.
 But maybe he was being secretly subversive?

 “‘How do you keep up your French?’ the student who had been to Morocco was asked.
 ‘I can read the Selected Works of Mao Tsetung in French whenever I like,’ came the answer.”

-Maybe RA meant to show to the world the craziness of it all?
+Maybe Alley really meant to show the craziness of it all?